Eelinki/ot-harjoitustyo/documentation/user_guide.md

 You will now see the list of your goals.
 For the first time you use the application, this list will be empty.

-Each goal has a '+' button to increment your counter towards the goal.
+Each goal has a '+' button to increment your counter towards the goal and a '-' button to decrement.

 ### Adding goals